Romanian traditional clothing: Suman

-The suman is a long peasant coat, a cold weather garment, worn by both sexes, usually knee-deep, in white, cream, brown, gray or black woolen cloth (felt), decorated with various găitane.
+The suman is a long peasant coat, a cold weather garment, worn by both sexes, usually knee-deep, in white, cream, brown, gray or black woollen cloth (felt), decorated with various găitane.
 It is also known as țundră, zeghe or dulamă.
-They were normally tailored rough at home by the poor or by special suman makers from strips of shrunk woven boiled wool cloth, processed in water powered fulling-mills known as "vâltoare".
-Sumans vary in thickness greatly from region to region, from a few millimeters finely woven material in the south (Oltenia and Dobrudja), to a very rough two centimeters in north (Maramures).
+They were normally tailored rough at home by the poor or by special suman makers from strips of shrunk woven boiled wool cloth, processed in water-powered fulling-mills known as "vâltoare".
+Sumans vary in thickness greatly from region to region, from a few millimetres of finely woven material in the south (Oltenia and Dobrudja), to a very rough two centimeters in the north (Maramureș).

 Chimir and brâu

-Of great importance was the girdle, their thick belt made of leather in case of chimir or woven textile in case of brau.
+Of great importance was the girdle, their thick belt made of leather in the case of chimir or woven textile in the case of brau.

 Hats

 Sheepskin hats

 Căciulă are worn all over Romania and in most of the surrounding Balkan countries in winter.
-Fur hats are made by furriers and are most often black, although white căciulă are worn in parts of Banat and grey in central and north Moldavia.
+Fur hats are made by furriers and are most often black, although white căciulă are worn in parts of Banat and grey in central and north Moldova.
 There are four types of căciulă found in Romania: